Measuring H2O2 and H2O Under Ambient or Vacuum Conditions

 Sterilization Cycle Performance Validation

-When sterilization cycle performance validation is required the G-SST probe can be inserted inside of the isolation chamber to measure the concentration of sterilient during the vacuum process.
+When sterilization cycle performance validation is required the G-SST probe can be inserted inside of the isolation chamber to measure the concentration of sterilient during the vacuum (negative atmosphere) process.
 This makes validation of performance easy, at any time.

 HPV Analyzer Optional Enclosures